tc09-brcm-social/smCurl/README.md

 	* jq: to be downloaded from https://stedolan.github.io/jq/download/
 	* Windows git: https://git-scm.com/download/win

-* authn - is now a working copied and to be ignored by the git status.
+* authn - is now to be made using bash utils/makeauthn.sh from the home diretory
-It is the first file to be created using the authn.sample to fit your running instance.
-See its content for details.
-The base64-id:password can actually be calculated using the following shell script:

-echo -n "base64-id:password" | base64
+	* use the utils/env.shlib.sample to utils/env.shlib
+	* change the utils/env.shlib with your AdminUI host, port, id, and password
+	* after the bash utils/makeauthn.sh, you can removed the utils/env.shlib.
+	* it is ignored by the git status

 OPT environment variable in authn can now be used to carry more flags for curl command.